philhagen/timeshift/README.md

-# syslog-timeshift
+# timeshift
-A python script to shift the timestamp on syslog data.
-Useful for forensicators combating time skew.
+A python script to shift the timestamp on syslog and httpd log data.
+Useful for forensicators combating time skew, time zones, and other such foolery.

 ## Usage